slowproj/slowdash/docs/Installation.md

 $ make
 ```

-This will create a bash file to set environmental variables. `source` it to include the settings:
+This will create a bash file to set environment variables. `source` it to include the settings:
 ```console
 $ source PATH/TO/SLOWDASH/bin/slowdash-bashrc
 ```